jobinthompu/Confluent-Dev-Day/README.md

 	Fig 1: Above Architecture diagram shows how data is streamed from Confluent cloud to Redshift

 ## Prerequisites
 -	This Blog assumes you already have an active Confluent Cloud account.
-If not sign-up here: Sign-Up for a Confluent Cloud Account
+If not sign-up here: [Sign-Up for a Confluent Cloud Account](https://confluent.cloud/signup)

 -	This Blog assumes you already have an Active AWS account.
-If not Create and activate a new AWS account.
+If not [Create and activate a new AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)

 ## Creating AWS Resources required for Redshift Streaming Module